Snapshot creation tutorial

 - Perform a cumulative update to a higher level

-The most important option here is to mark the “include C/AL code” to get the most out of Object Analyzer’s features.
+The most important option in the “object settings” is to mark the “include C/AL code” to get the most out of Object Analyzer’s features.
 The rest will be set by default.
+However, be sure to check the object settings, so they match the Development Environment you export from.

 Date and Time formats: